Social Protection Initiative (SPI)

 While the body of evidence has been growing on social protection, key evidence gaps remain.
 To spur a new body of rigorous impact evaluations on social protection, J-PAL and EPoD established SPI to fund policy-relevant research on social protection programs in low- and middle-income countries.
 SPI takes the following approach to designing and evaluating innovations in social protection:

-- Producing an evidence review on social protection: J-PAL and EPoD will produce an evidence review on social protection in low- and middle-income countries, both synthesizing the existing research but also identifying important evidence gaps.
+- Producing an evidence review on social protection: J-PAL and EPoD have produced an evidence review on social protection in low- and middle-income countries, both synthesizing the existing research but also identifying important evidence gaps.

 - Supporting policymakers in using rigorous research results to inform investments in social protection: J-PAL and EPoD’s dedicated policy and research teams seek to work with governments, multilaterals, companies, and funders to ensure that effective approaches are promoted and scaled.

-SPI is supported by the Australian Government through the Department of Foreign Affairs and Trade.
+SPI is supported by the Australian Government through the Department of Foreign Affairs and Trade and by the Livelihood Impact Fund.